Graduate School Catalog

 The members of the Graduate School faculty are also members of the faculty of either UT Southwestern Medical School or UT Southwestern School of Health Professions.
 The major portion of research for graduate degrees is performed in the laboratories of these faculty members.

 As it has matured into a separate entity of academic distinction, the Graduate School of Biomedical Sciences has benefited from the talents of the basic-science faculty of the Medical School, noted for its innovative contributions to research and teaching methods.
-Twenty-two faculty members have been elected to membership in the National Academy of Sciences, and six have won the Nobel Prize.
+Twenty-five faculty members have been elected to membership in the National Academy of Sciences, and six have won the Nobel Prize since 1985.
 These and their fellow faculty members, while internationally recognized leaders in their fields of study, foster a uniquely close-knit research environment on a campus noted for its congeniality and collaborations.
 As UT Southwestern continues to grow, talented new faculty members are recruited to keep the Medical Center at the forefront of biomedical research.

 Many faculty members are serving currently or have served recently as heads of national professional societies, as editorial board members of major scientific publications, and as members of study sections and scientific review panels under the auspices of the National Institutes of Health, the National Science Foundation, and other disease-focused nonprofit organizations.